GET TO KNOW LETAS GRADUATE TINA MAZARINO

 Mazarino

-The pathway to the LET is not an easy one and no one knows that more that Norway’s Tina Mazarino.
+The pathway to the Ladies European Tour (LET) is not an easy one and no one knows that more that Norway’s Tina Mazarino.

 It’s been a longer journey to earn her LET card for Mazarino who has played on the LET Access Series (LETAS) since 2019.